RajGM/OpenMentoringPlatform/README.md

 Packed with features like markdown blogging, blog feed, mentor feed, scheduling features, availability setup, real-time chat and media share, opportunity board and multiple chaining for API integration, and a lot more.

+V1: Instead of building a mentoring platform from scratch, clone and deploy to get a lot of features out of the box, and add additional features as required.
+(Completed)

+V2: Enter certain parameters and get the platform deployed within minutes, all automated.
+(In progress)

 ## Table of Contents

 - [FOSSMentoring Documentation](#fossmentoring-documentation)